- Identify the shared characteristics of the natural sciences

 Another example of the link between basic and applied research is the Human Genome Project, a study in which each human chromosome was analyzed and mapped to determine the precise sequence of DNA subunits and the exact location of each gene.
 (The gene is the basic unit of heredity represented by a specific DNA segment that codes for a functional molecule.)
 Other organisms have also been studied as part of this project to gain a better understanding of human chromosomes.
 The Human Genome Project (Figure 1.19) relied on basic research carried out with non-human organisms and, later, with the human genome.
 An important end goal eventually became using the data for applied research seeking cures for genetically related diseases.

 While research efforts in both basic science and applied science are usually carefully planned, it is important to note that some discoveries are made by serendipity, that is, by means of a fortunate accident or a lucky surprise.
 Penicillin was discovered when biologist Alexander Fleming accidentally left a petri dish of Staphylococcus bacteria open.
 An unwanted mold grew, killing the bacteria.
-The mold turned out to be Penicillium, and a new antibiotic was discovered.
-Even in the highly organized world of science, luck—when combined with an observant, curious mind—can lead to unexpected breakthroughs.
+The mold turned out to be Penicillium, and a new critically important antibiotic was discovered.
+In a similar manner, Percy Lavon Julian was an established medicinal chemist working on a way to mass produce compounds with which to manufacture important drugs.
+He was focused on using soybean oil in the production of progesterone (a hormone important in the menstrual cycle and pregnancy), but it wasn't until water accidentally leaked into a large soybean oil storage tank that he found his method.
+Immediately recognizing the resulting substance as stigmasterol, a primary ingredient in progesterone and similar drugs, he began the process of replicating and industrializing the process in a manner that has helped millions of people.
+Even in the highly organized world of science, luck—when combined with an observant, curious mind focused on the types of reasoning discussed above—can lead to unexpected breakthroughs.

 Reporting Scientific Work